 Stir through chopped fresh coriander (leaves and stalks) and simmer on a low heat for 8 minutes.

-- Serve the dhal with a large handful of spinach leaves, fresh coriander and Turmeric Pitta Breads.
+- Serve the dhal with a large handful of spinach leaves, tbsp of coconut yogurt, fresh coriander and Turmeric Pitta Breads.